Spark-Spot/SPOT-2021/README.md

 # Sprint Retrospective
 All teammates participated in the sprint review and discussed plans as a team in the weekly sprint planning and review meeting.
 Improvements and feedbacks from the team: Bit behind on some development goals.
 A few adjustments on the user story is brought up by some teammates and will discuss with mentors to figure out the best practice for the final demo day.
 A potential concern brought up by one of our mentors is the BU authentication page and will be recorded in our sprint planning next week.

+# Sprint Planning 7: (G3 A — star rating start and fixing of functionality of G1-G2)
+Backend:
+1. Migrate the data to aws rds to store safe copy.
+2. Start on the integration with Swift and try to make endpoint connect.
+3. Improved api calls and change the formate of json.

+Frontend:
+1. Design update and usability tests (UXD).
+2. Finished the css for setting page and favorite page.
+3. Update the navbar base on the newly updated design.

+Rationale: We plan to mainly focus on finishing G3 A and cleaning up from previous user story works in order to take consideration into the final demo day, working on css implementation for 2 main pages.
+For backend, we start integrating the frontend with the backend and also preserved a safe copy of our existing data.
+Our frontend plan is to update the css and structures base on the design update and clean up the bugs from the previous sprints.

+# Daily Scrum (04/09)
+John Chai: Migrate the data to the aws rds, learn to connect node with swift; will keep working on the integration and set up a meeting with frontend team to work on it together.

+Preksha Munot: Implemented css for the favorite page; will start working on sorting tab.

+Evan Hsu: Improved and adjusted the api callback to help the frontend team to easily use the data as json format. will work on the BU authentication.

+Tilak Agarwal: Implemented css for the settings page and nabber fix based on the updated design; will start working on profile edit and star rating.

+Katie So: Updated the current figma design and the design brief; keep updating the design and communication with development teams.

+Scrum Evaluation:
+For this week's scrum, as usual we distributed the tasks according to the team and work together in the zoom call.
+We accomplished most tasks we set for the day and made progress on both teams.
+The impediments we discovered this week is that we are encountering a schedule conflict that require both frontend backend team to participate on coding.
+An impediment is resolved by scheduling one this week for integration.

+Mob-Programming: the evidence can be found in the drive Week 11 folder during the daily scrum.

+Test-Driven Development: api fix and update as well as the data migration to the aws. the evidence can be found in Week 11 folder by screenshots.

+# Sprint Review 7
+For backend team we integrated the frontend with the backend and also preserved a safe copy of our existing data.
+Our frontend accomplished to update the css and structures base on the design update and clean up the bugs from the previous sprints.
+In general the development process is moving smoothly and each team accomplished what was set at the beginning of the week.
+For stakeholder, we introduced a former user we did survey on and updated her with our progress.
+We obtained some feedback on the design and updated the design.

+# Sprint Retrospective
+All teammates participated in the sprint review and discussed plans as a team in the weekly sprint planning and review meeting.
+Improvements and feedbacks from the team: Need to meet together and finalize integration.
+A potential concern brought up by one of our mentors is the deliberation and we adjusted our user story accordingly to the feedback.